Bessie Ernst Williams, June 16th, 2015

-BW: Um, I have four brothers and, I have to figure this out, four brothers and I had six sisters but in growing up in the early years, I was the oldest, seen a lot of things that some of my siblings never saw.
+BW: Um, I have four brothers and -- I have to figure this out -- four brothers and I had six sisters but in growing up in the early years, I was the oldest, seen a lot of things that some of my siblings never saw.
 They never saw the east side of Detroit or not remember it.
 And I remember very painfully when I graduated from college my mother could not attend my graduation because she was expecting my little brother.
 And she I guess she felt the ashamed because of her age and being pregnant.
 I never felt ashamed of her and my father, who worked at Ford, could not get the day off without losing pay.
-Nobody came and that was kinda painful for me, kinda painful for me, cause I was the first one in my family to graduate.
-So I’ve made it a policy with my children and my grandchildren.
+Nobody came and that was kind of painful for me, kindof painful for me, because I was the first one in my family to graduate.
+So I’ve made it a policy that with my children and my grandchildren.
 I will always and have always gone to their graduations.
 Because children remember things like that.

 LW: Where did you go to college?

 BW: Oh where didn’t I go?
-I got my first degree from Wayne University, my second degree from the University of Detroit in between I took classes at the University of Michigan.
-I ended up doing some graduate work and studies at Harvard and was invited to speak at a forum at Oxford in the Eighties so I’ve kinda been around awhile.
+I got my first degree from Wayne University, my second degree from the University of Detroit, in between I took classes at the University of Michigan.
+I ended up doing some graduate work and studies at Harvard and was invited to speak at a forum at Oxford in England.
+So I’ve kind of been around awhile.

 LW: What were your degrees in?